Python-GIS-book/site/source/part1/chapter-02/md/04-conditional-statements.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 Makes sense, right?
 Conditional statements always check if the conditional expression evaluates as `True` or `False`.
 If true, the codeblock under the conditional statement gets executed.
-Nothing is printed to the screen if temperature is smaller than 25.
+In this example, nothing is printed to the screen if temperature is smaller than 25.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->